Bobcares

 But to use VNC, it is important to have an idea about the ports to use.
 So, let’s have a look at it.

 In order to access a remote system via the internet, we need to connect to it.
-And VNC uses default ports for this.
+VNC typically uses the following ports:

 Usually, our Support Engineers do this by forwarding the port in the router or by adding firewall rules.